MokeyDLuf88/FileStore/README.md

 ```
 /start - start the bot or get posts
-/batch - create link for more than one posts
+/batch - create link for more than one posts (Admin Only)
-/genlink - create link for one post
+/genlink - create link for one post (Admin Only)
-/users - view bot statistics
+/users - view bot statistics (Admin Only)
-/broadcast - broadcast any messages to bot users
+/broadcast - broadcast any messages to bot users (Admin Only)
-/dbroadcast - broadcast any messages with auto delete.
+/dbroadcast - broadcast any messages with auto delete (Admin Only)
-/stats - checking your bot uptime
+/stats - checking your bot uptime (Admin Only)
 /start - start the bot or get posts
-/batch - create link for more than one posts
+/batch - create link for more than one posts (Admin Only)
-/custom_batch - create custom batch from channel/group
+/custom_batch - create custom batch from channel/group (Admin Only)
-/genlink - create link for one post
+/genlink - create link for one post (Admin Only)
-/users - view bot statistics
+/users - view bot statistics (Admin Only)
-/broadcast - broadcast any messages to bot users
+/broadcast - broadcast any messages to bot users (Admin Only)
-/dbroadcast - broadcast any messages with auto delete
+/dbroadcast - broadcast any messages with auto delete (Admin Only)
-/stats - check your bot uptime
+/stats - check your bot uptime (Admin Only)
-/dlt_time - set auto delete time for files
+/dlt_time - set auto delete time for files ()
-/check_dlt_time - check current delete time setting
+/check_dlt_time - check current delete time setting (Admin Only)
-/ban - ban a user from using the bot
+/ban - ban a user from using the bot (Admin Only)
-/unban - unban a previously banned user
+/unban - unban a previously banned user (Admin Only)
-/banlist - get list of banned users
+/banlist - get list of banned users (Admin Only)
-/addchnl - add a channel for force subscription
+/addchnl - add a channel for force subscription  (Admin Only)
-/delchnl - remove a force subscribe channel
+/delchnl - remove a force subscribe channel (Admin Only)
-/listchnl - view all added force subscribe channels
+/listchnl - view all added force subscribe (Admin Only) channels
-/fsub_mode - toggle force subscribe on or off
+/fsub_mode - toggle force subscribe on or off (Admin Only)
-/pbroadcast - pin a broadcast to all user's chat
+/pbroadcast - pin a broadcast to all user's chat (Admin Only)
-/add_admin - add a new admin
+/add_admin - add a new admin (Owner Only)
-/deladmin - remove an admin
+/deladmin - remove an admin (Owner Only)
-/admins - list all current admins
+/admins - list all current admins (Owner Only)
 ```

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">